ericoporto/ags-manual-wiki/BackingUpYourGame.md

 When taking a backup, make sure you copy **ALL** the files listed below:

--   **GAME.AGF** - this is the main data file for your game and contains almost all of the game settings.
+-   **GAME.AGF** - this is the main data file for your game and contains almost all the game settings.
 Without it, your game is lost.
 -   **ACSPRSET.SPR** - this is your game's sprite file, containing all the sprites from the sprite manager.
 -   **ROOM\*.CRM** - all the ROOM\*.CRM files are your room files, and